kubeshop/testkube-docs/docs/articles/vault-install.md

 }
 ```

-In the `testkube-enterprise` chart configure the following values to properly
+In the `testkube-enterprise` chart, configure the following values to properly
 inject and consume the Minio credentials:

 ```yaml